 I'm in my thinking/feeling space on this and am open to thoughts:

-It hasn't risen to the level of ministry, that is to say, while this is stirring in me, I haven't been given the words to share this in meeting, but I'm particularly concerned about how we identify. #IdentityPolitics is a Thing.
+It hasn't risen to the level of ministry.
+That is to say, while this is stirring in me, I haven't been given the words or clarity to share this in meeting.
+I'm particularly concerned about how we identify.
+Identity politics is is a Thing.
 Both the left and the right use it.
 Since I'm not a on the Right, I don't know the prescription for how they use identity to divide.
 I'm more concerned with my own camp.
-First, let me say that I believe I wouldn't have put so much emphasis on being gay if the straight world hadn't singled me out and those like me.
-It's because I was told explicitly and implicitly growing up in East Tennessee that I was an outsider, that people preferred to see me outcast, that I was degenerate, deviant, evil, unacceptable in the eyes of the Lord (and so on) that I was forced to focus so much on an aspect of my life that should be as inconsequential to me as being straight is to a heterosexual.
+First, let me say that I believe I wouldn't have put so much emphasis on being gay if the straight world hadn't singled out me and those like me .
+It's because I was told explicitly and implicitly growing up in East Tennessee that I was an outsider, that people preferred to see me outcast, that I was degenerate, deviant, evil, unacceptable in the eyes of the Lord (and so on), that I was forced to focus so much on an aspect of my life that should be as inconsequential to me as being straight is to a heterosexual.
 My hyperfocus on my sexuality was due in large part to everyone else's attention to that aspect of me.
 I also had to defend my identity as male.
-When I grew up "no real man" was gay. #toxicmasculinity and internalized #homophobia shaped how I saw myself a man.
-I fought hard to convince myself and others that I was "just as man an he is."
+When I grew up "no real man" was gay. toxic masculinity and internalized #homophobia shaped how I saw myself a man.
+I experienced real trauma directly and indirectly related to being gay (bullying, my late partner's parents trying to get his grave dug up, for example).
+I know "trauma" is over used these days, but it's appropriate here.
+I fought hard to convince myself and others that I was "just as man an 'he' is."

 So I get why white, straight Christian people are resistant to hearing about the plight of marginalized groups.
 If one has no experience being marginalized, and one hasn't looked to see how one has participated in or benefitted from that marginalization, one may be blind to the dynamics I explained above.
 Also, no one wants to look at how they participate in oppressive structures.
 That feeling of realization isn't pleasant.
 Not everyone wants to share.
 Many have religious views that support their prejudice.